Credit Analyst Job Description Overview

 A credit analyst usually has at least a bachelor’s degree, with a background in finance, accounting or other related fields.
 A solid financial background is important for acquainting credit analysts with ratio analysis, financial statement analysis, risk assessment, and economics.
 Naturally, a working knowledge of accounting principles and financial techniques also comes in handy.

 Unlike accounting and finance, where there are specific certifications – such as CPA – for the field, there is no specific charter for a credit analyst.
-However, some banks or institutions may prefer applicants with a Master of Business Administration (MBA) degree or practical designations such as the Certified Banking & Credit Analyst (CBCA)™ program, which covers topics that are relevant to credit analysis such as the interest coverage ratio and the creation and analysis of a debt schedule.
+However, some banks or institutions may prefer applicants with a Master of Business Administration (MBA) degree or practical designations such as the Commercial Banking & Credit Analyst (CBCA)™ program, which covers topics that are relevant to credit analysis such as the interest coverage ratio and the creation and analysis of a debt schedule.

 This credit analyst job description is taken from responsibilities outlined by companies such as HSBC, JPMorgan Chase, and Wells Fargo.